-There are so many diving organizations in the world.
-A person may be wondering, what makes one better than the other?
+There are so many diving organizations in the world, a person may be wondering, what makes one better than the other?
 Or is there even a difference?
-Although all diving organizations will certify you to some degree with the most basic levels of knowledge and skills to be considered qualified as a scuba diver, there certainly are key differences when picking which one will best benefit you.
+Although all diving organizations will certify you to some degree with the most basic levels of knowledge and skills to be considered qualified as a scuba diver, there certainly are key differences when deciding which one will best benefit you.

 The National Association of Underwater Instructors (NAUI) began with a shared vision of what quality scuba training should be, with a commitment to "Dive Safety Through Education."

 With NAUI you are trained to plan, develop, organize, and lead your own dives from your very first course.
-This means you will be trained to be self-sufficient, and you will NOT be trained to be "dependent" as a diver on others.
+This means you will be trained to be self-sufficient and self-reliant, and you will NOT be trained to be "dependent" as a diver on specific types of technology, equipment, or other divers in order to dive safely.
 There are no stipulations or caveats with NAUI certifications.
-Your training will provide you with the confidence, skills, knowledge, and ability to independently dive safely anywhere in the world from day one.
+Your training will provide you with the confidence, skills, knowledge, and ability to independently dive safely from day one.

 NAUI Instructors are qualified, professional educators who are granted "academic freedom" to teach diving in any reasonable manner as long as NAUI standards and policies are met.
 Academic Freedom is what most university curriculums and military training programs are based upon, and this policy allows NAUI Instructors the ability to meet the learning needs of each student.
-NAUI training support materials are designed for flexibility in teaching, and NAUI Instructors are fully authorized to exceed NAUI standards in ways that do not jeopardize student safety.
-Examples include exceeding the number of minimum required open water dives or increasing academic content.
+NAUI training support materials are designed for flexibility in teaching, and NAUI Instructors are fully authorized to exceed NAUI standards in ways that do not jeopardize student safety, in order to help them grow to become the best divers they can be.
+Examples include exceeding the number of minimum required open water dives or increasing academic content, both of which are highly encouraged.
 NAUI believes that divers should not be totally dependent upon their equipment or others for their safety, and as such, NAUI members emphasize the science and skills of diving, and further, that anyone certified as a "diver", at any level, should be able to perform the basics of a rescue of another diver.
 One of the things the NAUI Credo states is that it is more important to train a few students well than to certify many marginally trained divers.
 In this respect, NAUI believes that educational quality must never be sacrificed for economic reasons.

 And finally, NAUI is its members.